- 1260 students have participated in the consulting courses.

-The mission of the Center for Entrepreneurship is to help Montana businesses flourish by connecting them to Montana State University students and resources.
+The mission of the Jabs Entrepreneurship Center (JEC) is to help Montana businesses flourish by connecting them to Montana State University students and resources.
 The center incorporates hands-on experiential education by pairing students with start-up or growth technology companies and serves as a connection to businesses and organizations throughout Montana.

 Student Consulting Projects

 In BMGT 463, The Entrepreneurial Experience and BMGT 475, The Management Experience, students provide pro bono consulting to businesses and non-profit organizations every semester, including clients such as RightNow Technologies, Yellowstone Bees, and the Ellen Theater.
 Projects for these clients include market assessments, creating promotional materials, writing employee handbooks, and assessing the feasibility of new technologies.
 Students gain valuable, real-life experience working with start-up companies, while entrepreneurs gain valuable consulting for their businesses.
-Since 2002, when the Center was founded, 525 MSU business students have provided more than 17,500 hours of pro bono consulting to 170 clients, which resulted in more than 400 new jobs in these companies.
+Since 2002, when the Center was founded, more than 1,200 MSU business students have provided more than 20,000 hours of pro bono consulting, which resulted in more than 500 new jobs in these companies.

 Alderson Minor in Entrepreneurship and Small Business Management

 Each year approximately 50 students graduate with the Alderson Minor in Entrepreneurship and Small Business Management.
-The Center for Entrepreneurship recently added two new elective classes to the 30-credit minor—Community and Social Entrepreneurship and Sustainable Business Practices—to round out this solid offering of entrepreneurship courses.
+The JEC recently added two new elective classes to the 30-credit minor—Community and Social Entrepreneurship and Sustainable Business Practices—to round out this solid offering of entrepreneurship courses.
 The minor is open to students across campus.

 Benefits to MSU Research Faculty

-The Center for Entrepreneurship facilitates in helping to commercialize science that exists on campus.
+The JEC facilitates in helping to commercialize science that exists on campus.
 Research faculty in agriculture, bio-agriculture, plant-science, chemistry, engineering, and biology hold literally dozens of patents that have high commercialization value.
 The activities of the center will provide interaction between scientists, students and business practitioners that can help bring this science to market.

 The center has been recognized with generous grants from the National Science Foundation (NSF), the Small Business Administration (SBA), and the Department of Labor totaling $450,000.
 The center received $25,000 from the National Collegiate Inventors and Innovators Alliance (NCIIA) (now known as VentureWell) in 2009, and has also received grants from the Kauffman and Coleman Foundations.